-- Provide advice to the Chair and the Department on strategic issues that impact the future of our Department, curricula and programs.
+- Provide advice to the Department Chair and the Department on strategic issues that impact the future of our department, curricula, and programs.

-- Provide awareness of the nature of Departmental impacts on stakeholders and how to enhance positive impact most effectively and efficiently.
+- Provide awareness of the Departmental impacts on stakeholders, and how to achieve positive outcomes.

-- Identify opportunities and connections for faculty to develop their research, teaching and community service.
+- Identify opportunities and connections for faculty to develop research, teaching, and community service.

 - Provide contacts and opportunities for students to intern, conduct research, and gain employment.